 Adams loved her work at the National Alliance for Public Charter Schools, but she also loved to be involved directly with schools, to "put knowledge into practice."
 Douglas approached her about New Legacy because Adams is deeply passionate about serving at-risk student populations.
-Adams jumped at the opportunity to help teen parents in partnership with the Unlike other charters schools that slowly roll out their services over the course of several years, New Legacy's educational model required it to be ready to serve both high school parents and their children on day one.

-local community.
-"There was as real opportunity not only to address a pressing need, but to do that with a really high level of involvement in the community," she says.

-The idea at the core of New Legacy was to serve two generations at a time by providing educational services to teen parents, including teen fathers, while also allowing those parents' children to be cared for and taught on the same campus.
-Charter founding processes are always complex, but this uncommon educational model posed additional challenges.
-Though it offers some support for certain at-risk students through the Colorado Preschool Program, Colorado does not fund early childhood education (ECE) through its school finance system.
-Instead, schools must rely on "braided funding" models in which they cobble together revenue from various sources and programs-federal, state, local, and private-in order to support the often costly work of running an effective ECE program in accordance with state laws and regulations.
+Adams jumped at the opportunity to help teen parents in partnership with the local community.
+"There was as real opportunity not which is the state's only to address a pressing need, but to do that with a authorizing body. really high level of involvement in the community," she Most districts in Colorado retain says. exclusive chartering The idea at the core of New Legacy was to serve two authority, which generations at a time by providing educational services means that they and to teen parents, including teen fathers, while also they alone have the allowing those parents' children to be cared for and authority to authorize taught on the same campus.
+Charter founding processes charter schools within are always complex, but this uncommon educational their geographic model posed additional challenges.
+Though it offers boundaries.
+Districts some support for certain at-risk students through the with fewer than Colorado Preschool Program, Colorado does not fund 3,000 students early childhood education (ECE) through its school are automatically finance system.
+Instead, schools must rely on "braided granted exclusive funding" models in which they cobble together revenue chartering authority from various sources and programs-federal, state, by the Colorado State local, and private-in order to support the often Board of Education, costly work of running an effective ECE program in accordance with state laws and regulations.